doctrine-extensions/DoctrineExtensions/doc/softdeleteable.md

 - For now, it works only with the ORM
 - Can be nested with other behaviors
 - Annotation, Yaml and Xml mapping support for extensions
+- Support for 'timeAware' option: When creating an entity set a date of deletion in the future and never worry about cleaning up at expiration time.

 [blog_reference]: http://gediminasm.org/article/tree-nestedset-behavior-extension-for-doctrine-2 "Softdeleteable - does not explicitly remove record entries from the database, instead it marks those as deleted and skips in selection queries"
 [blog_test]: http://gediminasm.org/test "Test extensions on this blog"